 In addition to providing evidence of insurance, a valid state issued driver license, non-driver identification card, or national driver license must be provided for each owner reflected on the vehicle title.
 If the vehicle owner is a company, the federal employer identification number (FEIN) is required.

-- Verification of insurance by law enforcement during traffic stops or accidents.
+- Verification of insurance by law enforcement during traffic stops or crashes.

 - Verification of insurance by county license plate issuing officials prior to vehicle registration or renewal.